guptaji23/ECommerce_Sales_Dashboard/README.md

 ## How to Use

-1. Download the `Nakul e commerce sales dashboard.pbix` file.
+1. Download the `Piyush e commerce sales dashboard.pbix` file.
 2. Open the file using Power BI Desktop.
 3. Explore the interactive visualizations and insights.